ucr-rhic/ucr-rhic.github.io/how-tos/generate_keys.md

 3. Once key is generated you will see the key fingerprint as [above](#KeyFingerprint)
 4. Enter a pass-phrase for the key in the box labeled as such
 5. <a name="SavePuttyKey"></a>**Important** Click *Save public key* and give name and location (keep .pub extension [see](#KeyFingerprint)) Click *Save private key* and give name and location same as public key without *.pub* extension.
-6. Finished: you can use this key to login into RCF using `putty.exe` go [here](placeholder) to see how to do so.
+6. Finished: you can use this key to login into SDCC using `putty.exe` go [here](placeholder) to see how to do so.

 ### Convert keys from Linux to Windows PuTTY keys
 I leave this here in case you had a public private key pair generated with Linux and now want to use it on Windows with PuTTY or vice versa.